knative/docs/serving/accessing-logs.md

 ### Accessing request logs

-To access to request logs, enter the following search in Kibana:
+To access the request logs, enter the following search in Kibana:

 ```text
 tag: "requestlog.logentry.istio-system"